Tracktion/tracktion_engine/modules/3rd_party/choc/README.md

 - A tempting-but-probably-perilous [in-memory DLL loader](./platform/choc_MemoryDLL.h) which can load a DLL from memory instead of a file (Windows only).
 - Various maths and bit-twiddling [bits and bobs](./math/choc_MathHelpers.h).
 - A system for easily adding and collecting all the [open-source licenses](./text/choc_OpenSourceLicenseList.h) that your project uses into a single string for displaying to a user (for license compliance).
+- A one-file header-only [encapsulation of zlib](./containers/choc_zlib.h), exposing `std::iostream` compatible classes for compressing and decompressing data.
+- A [Zip file reader](./containers/choc_ZipFile.h) and decompressor class.
+- A [HTTP and WebSocket server](./network/choc_HTTPServer.h) class.
+Life is too short to learn how `boost::beast` works and write all the boilerplate required just to serve some content and talk down a web-socket, so this class hides all the horribleness behind a very simple API.

 #### Text and Files